This doc includes information about the new service account authorization method, which is currently in beta.

 You must install the Infrastructure agent on each GCP host to see data from that host.
 Connecting your Google account only allows Infrastructure to access GCP metadata, not the underlying hosts.

 - Go to infrastructure.newrelic.com > Integrations > Google Cloud Platform.
-At the top of Infrastructure's Google Cloud Services integrations page, select plus icon Add a GPC account.
-Follow the instructions in the UI to select and authorize your Google account, select one or more projects to monitor, and then select which services you want to view data for in New Relic Infrastructure.
+At the top of Infrastructure's Google Cloud Services integrations page, select Add a GPC account.

-- Add account details: From the selected Google account, select the projects that you want New Relic to receive data from.
+- Add projects: Select the projects that you want New Relic to receive data from.

 - Select services: From the list of available services for your GCP account, select the individual services you want New Relic to receive data from, or select all of the services.

-These services will be enabled for all of the projects that you selected when you added account details.
+These services will be enabled for all of the projects that you selected in the previous step.
 Once the setup process is finished, you can fine-tune the services that you want monitored for each project individually.

 - To complete the setup process, select Finish.